picacao/picacao/README.md

 <h1>I'm mincoca</h1>
-<h3>A passionate WordPress enthusiast with a growing curiosity for RemixJS.</h3>
+<h3>A passionate WordPress enthusiast with a growing curiosity for NextJS and RemixJS.</h3>
 I'm a web developer from SaiGon, Vietnam.
 I love programming both as a job and as a hobby and I spend a lot of time writing code and testing out new ideas.
 I work mainly with web technologies such as WordPress , JavaScript and I occasionally dabble in Remix.